hongyuchen1030/accurate-operator-reproducibility/README.md

+This repository contains procedures to reproduce the experiments presented in the paper
+**SIAM Journal on Scientific Computing: Accurate Intersection Point Calculation** by Hongyu Chen, Paul A. Ullrich, and Julian Panetta.

 # Accuracy Experiments
-This section contains procedures to **reproduce the accuracy experiments** presented in the paper
-**SIAM Journal on Scientific Computing: Accurate Intersection Point Calculation**.

 All required commands are stored in `./accuracy_experiments/run_accuracy_benchmark.sh`.
 Since this code uses `libquadmath`, we recommend building with recent version of GCC.
 The following instructions build the code with GCC-13.